Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: Preliminaries

-Recall that for a graph $G$, \prb{$k$-Coloring} asks to decide if there is a proper $k$-coloring $\f$ of $G$, and its optimization version called \prb{Max $k$-Cut} (a.k.a.~\prb{Max $k$-Colorable Subgraph} \cite{papadimitriou1991optimization,guruswami2013improved}\footnote{ In \cite{guruswami2013improved}, \prb{Max $k$-Colorable Subgraph} always refers to the perfect completeness case; i.e., $G$ is promised to be $k$-colorable. }) requires to find a $k$-coloring $\f$ of $G$ that maximizes $\val_G(\f)$.
+Recall that \prb{$k$-Coloring} asks to decide if a graph $G$ is $k$-colorable, and its approximate version called \prb{Max $k$-Cut} (a.k.a.~\prb{Max $k$-Colorable Subgraph} \cite{papadimitriou1991optimization,guruswami2013improved}\footnote{ In \cite{guruswami2013improved}, \prb{Max $k$-Colorable Subgraph} always refers to the perfect completeness case; i.e., $G$ is promised to be $k$-colorable. }) requires to find a $k$-coloring $\f$ of $G$ that maximizes $\val_G(\f)$.